devvrat29/melbourne-housing-analysis/README.md

 - Performed data cleaning to ensure data accuracy and consistency.
 - Handled missing values, duplicates, and organized the data for analysis.

-### 📊 Power BI Dashboard
+### 📊 Excel Dashboard

-- Utilized Power Bi to create insightful visualizations.
+- Utilized Excel to create insightful visualizations.
 - Generated bar plots, area chart, column chart and more to illustrate trends and patterns.
 - Visualizations provide a clear representation of user engagement, content popularity, and viewing habits.